 2.5 Board Member’s Code of Conduct

-The Board commits itself and its members to ethical, business like, and lawful conduct, including proper use of authority and appropriate behaviour when acting as Board members.
+The Board commits itself and its members to ethical, business like, and lawful conduct, including proper use of authority and professional behaviour when acting as Board members.

-Members must have loyalty to the ownership as priority and declare and address any conflicts of interest or loyalties to staff, other organisations and any personal interest as a consumer of Society services.
+Members must have loyalty to the ownership and declare and address any conflicts of interest or loyalties to staff, other organisations and any personal interest as a consumer of Society services.

 Members must avoid conflict of interest with respect to their financial and ethical responsibility.